Forget Topgolf and glow golf.

 Golf Advisor reviewer Cdanthrasher: "I thought the course was excellent.
 Greens and fairways were very good.
 This was my first time playing here but will definitely not be my last.
 Staff was friendly and informative.
 Great par 3 course."

 Comment: I've actually played this nine-holer in Harbor Springs in northern Michigan during daylight a decade ago when my young son made his first par.
 I chronicled his chip-in in my Travelgolf.com blog from 2008.
 It's a little scruffy, but its location (right behind the Day Lodge) and price (free!) are right.
 It's only lit Fridays and Saturdays in high season.

 Comment: Only the front nine of the 6,327-yard course in Export is lit for night play.
 The lights were installed for the 1964 golf season and upgraded to 118 all new Metal Halide Bulbs in 2012.

-Golf Advisor user Carlsbadgolf: "Lot of fun to play under lights."
+Golf Advisor reviewer Carlsbadgolf: "Lot of fun to play under lights."